NESTLab/coms/coms/src/mapmerge/readme.md

 This contains the bare essentials to run a map merge (i.e. the computer vision aspect of our project), stripped from complete NESTLAB repo.

+## TODOs

+- Numpy array --> pgm --> published ROS topic
+- Migrate old tests

-## Testing/Questions
+## Accountability

-Tests are still being migrated, message `cj-mclaughlin` with any concerns.
+Yell at `cj-mclaughlin` if you have any concerns.